ScryEngineering/scrygroup.com/content/tutorial-pages/2018-08-30/tour-of-python-code-objects.md

    0: a
 ```

+## Variables and constants

+In order for python to be able to define function it needs to be able to allocate the memory for the variables and constants inside them.
+This means that when the interpreter goes through the function it has to find how many variables have been defined and how many constants have been defined.

+This information is stored in the code object for that function

-## what variables exist in the function
+### what variables exist in the function

 The code object gives you the ability to get some information about variable names contained within the function that is defined.